iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

         └── train.py
 ```

-This is how `prepare.dvc` looks like internally:
+This is how `prepare.dvc` looks like:

 ```yaml
 cmd: python src/prepare.py data/data.xml